 Tom Holley is a creative director, producer and curator with over twenty years’ professional experience in the cultural and creative industries.
-He has considerable experience in executive and creative leadership roles specialising in digital culture, contemporary visual arts, research, urban regeneration and design.
-He has excellent strategic and creative programming vision, underpinned by a keen entrepreneurial spirit and a proven ability to build partnerships and nurture collaboration across diverse sectors and multiple stakeholders.
+His previous executive and creative leadership roles have specialised in digital culture, contemporary visual arts, research, urban regeneration and design.
+He has excellent strategic and creative programming vision, underpinned by a keen entrepreneurial spirit and an ability to build partnerships and nurture collaboration across diverse sectors and multiple stakeholders.

-His work engages with social, economic and critical debates around the impact of rapidly evolving technologies on the cultural and creative industries, urban regeneration and and society.
+His work engages with social, economic and critical debates around the impact of technologies on the visual arts and creative industries, art in the public realm, socially engaged visual arts; diversity; urban regeneration and and society.

-Tom has worked in the public and private sectors for businesses including: Arts Council England; The Culture Capital Exchange; BBC Online; Institute of Contemporary Arts; Eyestorm (London and New York); The Media Centre (Huddersfield) and Phoenix Square Film and Digital Media (Leicester).
+Tom has worked in both public and private sectors, including: Arts Council England; The Culture Capital Exchange; BBC Online; Institute of Contemporary Arts (ICA); Eyestorm (London/New York); The Media Centre (Huddersfield) and Phoenix Square Film and Digital Media (Leicester).

-He has been an adviser and consultant to Arts Council England, The Culture Capital Exchange and the National Endowment for Science, Technology and the Arts.
+He has been an adviser and consultant to Arts Council England, The Culture Capital Exchange (TCCE) and the National Endowment for Science, Technology and the Arts (NESTA).

-Tom currently works for Arts Council England as a Relationship Manager with responsibility for a dynamic range of creative media, live and visual arts National Portfolio Organisations in London.
-His clients are: UP Projects; Arts Catalyst; Resonance FM; Furtherfield; Live Art Development Agency; PEER and Auto Italia.
+Tom currently works for Arts Council England as a Relationship Manager with responsibility for a dynamic range of visual arts National Portfolio Organisations (NPO) in London and has specialist responsibilities for art in the public realm, architecture and design.
+His current NPO clients are: Design Museum; Artangel; Stanley Picker Gallery; Create London: iniva (Institute of International Visual Arts); UP Projects; Rosetta Art Centre and Forma.
+Previously, he looked after: Arts Catalyst; Resonance FM; Furtherfield; Live Art Development Agency (LADA); PEER and Auto Italia.

 Tom studied at Chelsea (Foundation, Fine Art), Byam Shaw (BA, Fine Art), The Slade (MA, Sculpture) and Middlesex University (MA, Design for Interactive Media).
 During his studies he worked as an exhibition producer and studio assistant to artists including Richard Wilson and Susan Hiller.

-After leaving college he established a studio in London creating installations, models, art directing and bespoke furniture for clients in the arts and media worlds.
+After leaving college he established a studio in London creating installations, model-making, art directing pop videos and films and creating bespoke furniture and interiors for clients in the arts and media worlds.

 He maintained a personal studio practice as an artist and exhibited at galleries including: Matt’s Gallery; London Film-Makers Co-op and The Economist Building.